MRSA Resources

 Marshall and Christina Jones, in College Station, TX.

 Marshall is a recent survivor of near-fatal MRSA septicemia stemming from an infection of the epidural space of his spine.
 We live on a ranch with 2 of our 3 children (one is in college at LSU).
 We love animals and have a very large collection of pets (dogs, cats, donkeys, cows, chickens, ducks, horses…).
-Marshall is a former Realtor and is now the Director of Finance and Human Resources at Petrospect, Christina stays at home with the children and runs the household, her websites (including this one) and various other projects.
+Marshall is a Realtor and business consultant, Christina stays at home with the children and runs the household, her websites (including this one) and various other projects.

 Marshalls MRSA Story